divadbaroon/Junov.1/usage/create_package/README.md

 ]
 ```

-Further examples can be be seen within the '/training' directory
+Additional examples can be found in the /training directory.

 ## Train The Modle
 From the root directory run the following command: